Alejogb1/job-board/blog-data/how-to-do-optimization-with-a-constraint-on-a-different-vector-to-the-objective-function.md

 id: "how-to-do-optimization-with-a-constraint-on-a-different-vector-to-the-objective-function"
 ---

-alright, so you’re tackling optimization with a constraint that's not directly on the variables you're trying to minimize or maximize, yeah? i’ve been there, it's a common pain point, and frankly, it's one of those situations where the devil is in the details of how you set it up. let's walk through this as i’ve had my share of late nights staring at similar problems.
+, so you’re tackling optimization with a constraint that's not directly on the variables you're trying to minimize or maximize, yeah? i’ve been there, it's a common pain point, and frankly, it's one of those situations where the devil is in the details of how you set it up. let's walk through this as i’ve had my share of late nights staring at similar problems.

 first, let’s break this down into what’s really going on here. you have a cost function (or objective function), that depends on one set of variables, let's call them `x`. this could be anything, like model weights in a neural network, parameters for a simulation, or literally anything you're tweaking to reach a 'best' value.